microsoftgraph/msgraph-sdk-powershell/src/Sites/beta/examples/New-MgBetaSiteTermStoreSetChild.md

 New-MgBetaSiteTermStoreSetChild -SiteId $siteId -SetId $setId -BodyParameter $params
 ```
-This example shows how to use the New-MgBetaBetaSiteTermStoreSetChild Cmdlet.
+This example shows how to use the New-MgBetaSiteTermStoreSetChild Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).